igormironchik/qt-widgets-on-real-example/chapter01/mainwindow-basics.md

 #endif // GIF_EDITOR_MAINWINDOW_HPP_INCLUDED
 ```

-I publicly inherited from QMainWindow and in private section you can see usage of Q\_OBJECT macros.
+I publicly inherited from `QMainWindow` and in private section you can see usage of `Q_OBJECT` macros.
 This macro is needed by Qt's moc to generate auxiliary code for signals and slots.
 At this time we
-don't have any signals or slots, but it's a good practice to use Q\_OBJECT macros in every class derived from
+don't have any signals or slots, but it's a good practice to use `Q_OBJECT` macros in every class derived from
-QObject.
+`QObject`.

-I use in my Qt applications private implementation idiom, for this I declared class MainWindowPrivate and in
+I use in my Qt applications private implementation idiom, for this I declared class `MainWindowPrivate` and in
-MainWindow I declared member - smart pointer to MainWindowPrivate.
+`MainWindow` I declared member - smart pointer to `MainWindowPrivate`.
 The private implementation is good for reducing
 compile time, it hides details of implementation from interface.

 Implementation at this point is very simple (mainwindow.cpp):